-Office/Teacher Conference Hours: Mondays - Thursdays, 11:00AM-12:00PM, or by appointment inperson, phone, or Zoom.
+Office/Teacher Conference Hours: By appointment in-person, phone, or Zoom.
 Email for appointment.
 Other Instruction Information: Email is the best method to contact me, please use your MCC email.

 Information on email policies is included in this syllabus.
 I generally reply to emails within 24 hours of receipt, but usually never after 5:00 PM or before 8:00 AM.
 Emails received on weekends will likely be replied to on the following Monday.